timdetering/BaconBytes.StarTrek/README.md

 # Star Trek #
-A reworking of the 1971 Star Trek text game using C#
+A port of the 1971 Star Trek text game using C#.

 Based on:
 http://www.codeproject.com/Articles/28228/Star-Trek-1971-Text-Game